 Be Prepared for the Unexpected

 You can’t predict the future, but you can prepare for it.
-Monkey Knuts® custom monkey fist keychains and survival paracord products are
+Monkey Knuts® custom monkey fist keychains and survival paracord gear are

 attach to your keys, gear bags and purses so that you always have what you need - when you need it!
-Luck favors the prepared!
+Remember, luck favors the prepared!

 Home > Paracord Uses